DUI Sentencing & Penalties

 - 6th or Subsequent DUI – Class X Felony.

-Generally, only individuals charged with a 3rd DUI are felony eligible.
-However, under the following circumstances a first offense DUI may qualify as a felony:
+Generally, only individuals charged with a 3rd or subsequent DUI are facing a felony offense.
+However, under the following circumstances a first DUI offense may qualify as a felony:

 - DUI that occurs which driving a school bus with a person 18 years or younger on board;

 - DUI when involved in a motor vehicle accident where there was great bodily harm or disfigurement to another;